hookoored/Emalplip/README.md

 To add convenience, you can make a shortcut of EmShell.py.
 Even more, you can create a shortcut of the folder itself.

+###Reporting Issues
+Issues can be reported at https://github.com/hookoored/Emalplip/issues

 ##Updates

 v1.0.0 Alpha: